SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 # 1.0 Project Background

-Glaciers are extremely sensitive to climate change and can be studied to highlight the rapid change in alpine landscape in the 21st Centaury (Sommer et al., 2020).
-There has been an alarming increase in glacier retreat around the globe leading to catastrophic consequences on mountain ecosystems, freshwater supplies, tourism, and local economies.
-Accurate monitoring is not only crucial for assessing the impacts of climate change but also to inform mitigation and adaptation strategies.
+Glaciers are extremely sensitive to climate change and can be studied to highlight the rapid change in alpine landscape in the 21st Century (Sommer et al., 2020).
+There has been an alarming increase in glacier retreat around the globe, leading to catastrophic consequences on mountain ecosystems, freshwater supplies, tourism, and local economies.
+Accurate monitoring is not only crucial for assessing the impacts of climate change but also for informing mitigation and adaptation strategies.

-Traditional data collection methods, such as sample collection and manually interpreting satellite data can be highly time-consuming and often have limited data.
-Earth observation satellites launched within the Copernicus program have provided scientists with various dataset for different applications.
+Traditional data collection methods, such as sample collection and manual interpretation of satellite data, can be highly time-consuming and often have limited insights.
+Earth observation satellites launched within the Copernicus program have provided scientists with various datasets for a multitude of applications.
 Artificial intelligence can help refine models used to interpret results, improve understanding, and automate the process.

 This project will focus on the Swiss Alps and the change in glacier ice coverage between 2017 and 2023 using Sentinel-2 data.
-This project will use the NDSI index as a benchmark and for training the CNN model.
+The Normalised Difference Snow Index (NDSI) will be used as a benchmark and for training the CNN model.
+Unsupervised and supervised AI models will be deployed, with results quantified and discussed.
+Additionally, this project hopes to demonstrate proof of concept with a model that is transferable to other regions and discuss the limitations and recommended model changes.

 ## 1.1 Study Area & Data Collection: